fridaysystems/inventory-presser/readme.txt

 * [Added] Adds two filters, `invp_vehicle_location_sentence_address` and `invp_vehicle_location_sentence_phone` to allow each piece of the phone number in the location sentence to be filtered separately.
 * [Added] Adds an API method `prepare_phone_number_for_link()` that better parses phone numbers for hyperlinks.
 * [Added] Adds an alt attribute on the <img> elements that contain Carfax buttons.
+* [Added] Adds a new class to validate add-on licenses with the store at inventorypresser.com.
+The new class, Inventory_Presser_Addon_License_Validator, replaces the now-deprecated Inventory_Presser_License.
 * [Changed] Changes the Phone Number widget to use the new API method to create better hyperlinks that dial phone numbers.
 * [Changed] Changes the way Carfax buttons are included on pages to use an <img> element that sources an SVG instead of a raw <svg>.
 The dynamic Carfax buttons are now compatible with sites with black backgrounds, so all the SVG parsing is no longer necessary.